Our History

 The Beginning: A Vision for Bellfounding Excellence

-In 1839, the Taylors brought their expertise to Loughborough, establishing a new foundry to cast a heavy ring of bells for the parish church.
-These were so well received that John Taylor’s reputation spread widely and orders poured in.
-By 1859, the business had grown so much that a much larger foundry was needed, and John built the world’s largest purpose-built bell foundry in a cherry orchard on the town’s edge.
-As business grew, Taylor’s became not only a centre of innovation and excellence, but also a vibrant part of the local community.
+In 1839 the Taylors established themselves in Loughborough, casting a new ring of bells for the parish church.
+So well received were they that orders poured in, and by 1859 the business had expanded into the world’s largest purpose-built bellfoundry.
+From that point, Taylor’s became not only a centre of innovation and excellence, but also a vibrant part of the local community

 Challenges and Near Closure